1776 – 2026 · 250 Years of Self-Government

 4

-Help People Register and Stay Registered
+Help People You Don't Know Register and Stay Registered

 Millions of eligible voters are unregistered or on outdated rolls.
 Host a registration drive, share registration tools, or check on friends in states with restrictive ID or purge laws.